 Our work is related to the idea of combining RL and NN to solve complex online decision-making problems [21], [22], but we focus on the data placement problem in the data center network (DCN).
 Mao et al. [23] used deep reinforcement learning to solve the resource management problem.
 However, they optimized the expected value of a manually designed objective function on the basis of the reward.
 Different from this study, Mirhoseini et al. [24] directly used the application execution time as the reward of RL to optimize the device placement with no need of designing intermediate cost models.
-By collecting the flow level performance metrics in real time, Nie et al. [25] proposed to use group-based RL method to reduce the TCP response latency.
-Chen et al. [26] developed a two-level deep reinforcement learning system to handle the flowlevel traffic optimization.
+By collecting the flow tion.
+Moreover, the online decision making and level performance metrics in real-time, Nie et al. [25] Authorized licensed use limited to: The University of Toronto.
+Downloaded on December 04,2024 at 02:26:44 UTC from IEEE Xplore.
+Restrictions apply. proposed to use group-based RL method to reduce the TCP response latency.
+Chen et al. [26] developed a two-level deep reinforcement learning system to handle the flow-level traffic optimization.
 Motivated by previous studies, the early version of our work [1] used end-to-end performance metric as the reward to reduce the overall service latency in the DCN.
-Metrics such as measured read/write latencies are easier to obtain at lower costs when compared with link-related metrics.
+Metrics such as measured read/write latencies are easier to be obtained at lower costs when compared with link-related metrics.
 DataBot+ extends the scenario in [1] by addressing the considerable influence of data analytics on data placement.